rkeppner/keppner-recipes/_posts/2020-01-30-instant-pot-butter-chicken-with-mushrooms.md

 ### Directions

 1. Set Instant Pot to _sauté_ setting and melt butter.
 2. Add onions, garlic, ginger, and spices to butter.
-Stir frequently until onions are soft, then turn off.
+Stir frequently until onions are soft.
 3. Add chicken, mushrooms, and tomato sauce.
 Pressure cook on high for 7 minutes.
 When finished, turn off and perform a quick release.
 4. Stir in heavy cream.
 Set to _sauté_ again and simmer for 2 minutes to thicken sauce.
 5. Sprinkle with cilantro and scallions.
 Serve with basmati rice or [Jeera Rice]({{ site.baseurl }}{% post_url 2020-01-30-instant-pot-jeera-rice %}).